 Research in German

 Our research staff are experts in literature, culture, film and history.
-Our particular strengths lie in the study of Goethe and the Goethezeit (Professor W. Daniel Wilson); film; the culture of the Weimar Republic; Austrian literature and culture; sport and culture (Dr Jon Hughes); gender studies (Dr Emily Jeremiah, Dr Anja Peters, W. Daniel Wilson); nineteenth-century women writers and publishers (Anja Peters), migration and nomadism; ethics; and mothering (Emily Jeremiah).
+Our particular strengths lie in the study of Goethe and the Goethezeit (Professor W. Daniel Wilson); film; the culture of the Weimar Republic; Austrian literature and culture; sport and culture (Dr Jon Hughes); gender studies (Dr Emily Jeremiah, Dr Anja Peters, W. Daniel Wilson); nineteenth-century women writers and publishers (Anja Peters); migration. nomadism, and translation; ethics; and mothering (Emily Jeremiah).

-Recent publications include a major study of Goethe by Professor W. Daniel Wilson, Goethe Männer Knaben: Ansichten zur 'Homosexualität' (2012), and a book on contemporary women’s writing in German by Dr Emily Jeremiah, Nomadic Ethics in Contemporary Women’s Writing in German: Strange Subjects (2012).
+Notable recent publications include an interdisciplinary study by Dr Jon Hughes of the German boxer Max Schmeling, Max Schmeling and the Making of a National Hero in Twentieth-Century Germany (2017), a major study of Goethe by Professor W. Daniel Wilson, Goethe Männer Knaben: Ansichten zur 'Homosexualität' (2012), and books on contemporary women’s writing by Dr Emily Jeremia: Nomadic Ethics in Contemporary Women’s Writing in German: Strange Subjects (2012) and Willful Girls: Gender and Agency in Contemporary Anglo-American and German Fiction (2018).

-Professor Wilson is working on a book on the history of Germany's most important literary society - the Goethe Society (Goethe-Gesellschaft in Weimar) - in the Weimar Republic and especially the ‘Third Reich’.
+Professor Wilson is working on a book on the history of Germany's most important literary society - the Goethe Society (Goethe-Gesellschaft, Weimar) - in the Weimar Republic and especially the ‘Third Reich’.

 We welcome postgraduate students with research interests in German Studies.
 PhDs and MA by Research dissertations supervised in the School include projects on DEFA's Indianerfilme, Justice and the Law in recent French and German Crime Fiction, Otherness in the Cinema of the Weimar Republic, Work and Workers in the Literature of the Weimar Republic, and Representations of the Holocaust in Recent Literature in English and German.